Dacoit killed in encounter

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-GUJRANWALA: A dacoit was killed in an alleged police encounter here on Thursday.
-Police received that four dacoits snatched a tractor from Bilal near Rahwali.
-Following the information, the police rushed to the spot and started chasing the dacoits.
-Near Lohianwali Canal, the dacoits opened fire on the police, which was retaliated by them.
-As a result, a dacoit was killed on the spot while three others succeeded to escape.
+BUREWALA: A dacoit was killed during a police encounter near Chak 291/EB on Wednesday.
+Reportedly, Gaggo Mandi and Sahuka police received information that some dacoits were looting passersby on the Jamlera Road.
+To it, the police rushed to the spot and tried to arrest the dacoits.
+To it, the dacoits opened fire at the police, which was retaliated.
+As a result, dacoit Fayyaz was killed on the spot while other dacoits fled.
+The killed bandit had killed a poor vegetable vendor on the road two days ago.

-GUJRANWALA: A dacoit was killed in an alleged police encounter here on Thursday.
-Police received that four dacoits snatched a tractor from Bilal near Rahwali.
-Following the information, the police rushed to the spot and started chasing the dacoits.
-Near Lohianwali Canal, the dacoits opened fire on the police, which was retaliated by them.
-As a result, a dacoit was killed on the spot while three others succeeded to escape.
+BUREWALA: A dacoit was killed during a police encounter near Chak 291/EB on Wednesday.
+Reportedly, Gaggo Mandi and Sahuka police received information that some dacoits were looting passersby on the Jamlera Road.
+To it, the police rushed to the spot and tried to arrest the dacoits.
+To it, the dacoits opened fire at the police, which was retaliated.
+As a result, dacoit Fayyaz was killed on the spot while other dacoits fled.
+The killed bandit had killed a poor vegetable vendor on the road two days ago.